|

 [18] In the judgment, the learned trial judge seems to have considered the facts of demonstrating how to clean the farm and identifying the mature plants, as nurturing or tendering constituting cultivation.

-‘[16] When the accused showed his cousin how to clean the farm and to identify the mature plants of marijuana, the accused had "nurtured and tendered" these plant had therefore "cultivated" an illicit drug, as per the definition provided by the section tion 2 of the Illicit Drug Control Act.
+‘[16] When the accused showed his cousin how to clean the farm and to identify the mature plants of marijuana, the accused had "nurtured and tendered" these plants and had therefore "cultivated" an illicit drug, as per the definition provided by the section 2 of the Illicit Drug Control Act.
 He knew its illegal to cultivate marijuana.

 [19] The state further argued that in any event even if one is to go by Apisalome’s translation of the answer to Q34 i.e. “Tomasi Rabuka took me to see and to show him the matured ones and how it is cleaned.” the appellant should still be held liable under joint enterprise for the charge of cultivation.
 The trial judge had addressed the assessors on the joint enterprise in paragraphs 41-44 of the summing-up.